Born and raised in Italy, Robie loves good, healthy food (even better if it's easy to cook). She cooks every day for her family and friends.

 How History Affected Northern Italian Food

-Italian cuisine if internationally known for a few dishes most of all, like pasta, lasagna, meatballs and of course pizza.
+Italian cuisine is internationally known for a few popular dishes like pasta, lasagna, meatballs and of course pizza.
 Italian culinary reality however, is as multi-faceted and varied as the local territory and its history.

-Modern communications and transports have connected even the most remote areas, but there are still some local foods that can be found only in specific regions of Italy.
+Modern means of communication and transport have connected even the most remote areas, but there are still some local foods that can be found only in specific regions of Italy.

 Northern Italy Flourished After WWII

-Northern Italy is known to be the most industrial and commercial parts of the country, but its roots are from a rural background.
+Northern Italy is known for being the most industrial and commercial parts of the country, however, its roots are from a rural background.

 Even after the economic boom, the food has retained the original simple ingredients and the capacity to use poor ingredients to make tasty and nutritious dishes.

-In northern Italy rice and polenta have always been the staples, while rich pastures meant an abundance of meat and dairy products, with an incredible array of local salami, ham, pasta, cheese, and wine.
-The dense woodlands are home to porcini and prized truffles, and the coastlines, rivers and lakes offer the freshest seafood.
+In Northern Italy, rice and polenta have always been the staples, while rich pastures meant an abundance of meat and dairy products, with an incredible array of local salami, ham, pasta, cheese, and wine.
+The dense woodlands are home to porcini mushrooms and pricy truffles, and the coastlines, rivers and lakes offer the freshest seafood.